DaithiShan/spaceambush/README.md

 -  #### As the charity benefiting from this mini game, I want to

-1. Tie the game's premise to the charity mission, without boring the user
+1. Tie the game's premise to the charity mission, without boring the player
 2. Drive donations from players through the official charity website
 3. Capture useful feedback including bug reports and feature suggestions
 4. Generate buzz around this mini game on social media to raise awareness